Assists

 A goal is only considered as outside of the box if the whole of the ball is outside the box when the ball leaves the shooting player's foot.
 This means that even if the ball is slightly touching the 18 yard line, it goes down as an inside the box goal.

-If you're unsure whether a goal was inside or outside, you can view the fixture on WhoScored and look at the shot location using their Chalkboard feature.
+If you're unsure whether a goal was inside or outside, you can view the shot location on WhoScored (using their Chalkboard feature) or on SofaScore (using their shot map).
 This data comes straight from Opta.

-However, we know of at least one Opta mistake: they marked a Ronaldo goal vs Dortmund (14/10/2012) as inside the box - footage shows this was clearly outside the box.
+However, we know of at least one mistake: WhoScored shows a Ronaldo goal vs Dortmund (24/10/2012) as inside the box - footage shows this was clearly outside the box.

 Why does this video show Ronaldo with a lot more outside the box goals?